-We are sharing these Frequently Asked Questions with you based on the most updated information we have as of June 19, 2020.
-EEC regulations seem to be changing weekly, and we will update these FAQ’s and continue to communicate with you as information and changes are released.
+We are sharing these Frequently Asked Questions with you based on the most updated information we have as of July 13, 2020.
+EEC regulations seem to be changing regularly, and we will update these FAQ’s and continue to communicate with you as information and changes are released.
 (Edits are noted in green.)

 The intention of the new guidelines is to minimize the number of individuals with whom any potentially exposed individual is in close contact by limiting contact between groups (e.g., minimal adults moving in between classrooms or comingling of groups); and to minimize prolonged close contacts between individuals within a group to the degree possible.

 We understand that it is difficult to make decisions regarding returning to childcare without a clear roadmap.
 We hope you trust that, despite the image these regulations may imply, we are committed as always to creating a safe and engaging environment for your children to spend their days.